 Since role-playing is a form of acting, you should develop a personality for your character.
 The information about your race will help you develop a general sense of what they are about.
 Your GM may also be playing with alignment rules.
 Choose an alignment that sounds like the character that you would like to play.
-You should try to act as this type of person throughout that each of the Player Character players in.
-The role of the Game-Master is not always fun, and by far is the most work.
+You should try to act as this type of person throughout your first session.
+If it is not to your liking, talk to your GM and see about changing it to something more appropriate.